 By implementing these three things into your child’s life, it will significantly increase your child’s level of comfort and trust in their support system.

-If you are an elementary school teacher, PLEASE stop by and pick up your FREE LESSON PLANS, GRADES K-3RD GRADE.
-You don’t live local?
-No problem!
-Download your free interactive lesson plans HERE https://chelseasworldofbooks.com/a-free-interactive…/
+If you’re elementary school teacher, PLEASE stop by and pick up your FREE LESSON PLANS, GRADES K-3RD GRADE (or simply download them HERE.)

 We hope to see you, September 18th, 2021!
 10:00am-2:00PM Gallatin Public Library